mw8/white_keyboard_layout/README.md

 1. Move the right hand home position one key to the right, as shown in the finger assignment diagram below.
 2. Only assume that lower-case letters should be paired with their upper-case letters; any other pairing of characters (the numbers and punctuation) to form a key should be permissible.
-3. As an input text for the metric, use all of the text I've typed over the last 4 years.
+3. Use all of the text I've typed over the last 5 years as the input text for the objective function.
 This is a good method of predicting what distribution of characters I will type in the future.
 4. Generalize the idea of custom single key scores (from Workman) and create custom scores for double and triple consecutive key presses as well.

 ![Finger assignments diagram](diagrams/diagram-finger_assignments.png)